romaintrovallet/tutorials/NCS_UART_DFU.md

 CONFIG_MCUBOOT_LOG_LEVEL_INF=y
 ```

-This will allow us to have the details in the mcuboot part.
+This will allow us to have the details in the MCUboot part.

 Don't forget to save `child_image/mcuboot.conf`!!